 Director Sam Peckinpah is known for his westerns, culminating with the best being the classic “The Wild Bunch” in 1968 (he would make several more westerns, but this became his benchmark film).
-Missing for a time from Peckinpah’s resume was a World War II film, a canvas potentially better suited to him than other directors.
-Ultimately, he only did one: “Cross of Iron.”
+Missing from Peckinpah’s resume is a body of work with World War II, a canvas better suited to him than other directors, and he only did one: “Cross of Iron.”
 It’s tough, gritty and violent.
-It’s not Peckinpah’s best, but it’s still good.
+It’s not anywhere near Peckinpah’s best, but it’s still good.

 Less enthralled with Coburn is the martinet “Capt.
 Stransky” played by Maximilian Schell, who volunteered for duty on the Russian front (possibly the only German officer to do so by 1943) so he can win the Iron Cross in battle.
 He arrives sitting imperialistically on a pile of his luggage but soon is knocked off his figurative horse.

 Scenes of Peckenpah’s trademark slow-motion violence are interspersed with longer periods of dialogue between the characters.

 Mason as “Col. Brandt” and his adjutant “Capt.
 Kiesel,” played by journeyman actor David Warner, opine about the war on their dark terms while Schell is still the committed Nazi.
 While he should just be a pawn in games between officers, Coburn’s character is actually both the fuel and spark to the fire that ultimately incinerates them all.